More than 30 dogs rescued from filthy home

-LACKAWANNA COUNTY, Pa. — There was a hideous discovery for animal rescue workers, more than three dozen dogs found living in deplorable conditions.
+LACKAWANNA COUNTY, Pa. — It was a hideous discovery for animal rescue workers -- more than three dozen dogs found living in deplorable conditions.

 Employees at Griffin Pond Animal Rescue say they didn't have enough room for all 37 dogs so they had to ask other shelters for help.